-As of December 31, 2014, our primary concentrations of credit risk are the risks of collecting accounts receivable and the risk of counterparties' failure to perform under derivative contracts.
-Most of our receivables are from a diverse group of companies, including major energy companies, pipeline companies, local distribution companies, financial institutions and end-users in various industries and are generally unsecured.
-To manage risks of collecting accounts receivable, we monitor our counterparties financial strength and/or credit ratings and where we deem necessary, obtain parent company guaranties, prepayments, letters of credit or other credit enhancements to reduce risk of loss.
-Our allowance for uncollectible receivables was \$2.7 million at December 31, 2014 compared to \$2.5 million at December 31, 2013.
+As of December 31, 2015, our primary concentrations of credit risk are the risks of collecting accounts receivable and the risk of counterparties' failure to perform under derivative contracts.
+Most of our receivables are from a diverse group of companies, including major energy companies, pipeline companies, local distribution companies, financial institutions, commodity traders and end-users in various industries and are generally unsecured.
+To manage risks of collecting accounts receivable, we monitor our counterparties financial strength and/or credit ratings and where we deem necessary, obtain parent company guarantees, prepayments, letters of credit or other credit enhancements to reduce risk of loss.
+Our allowance for doubtful accounts was \$5.0 million at December 31, 2015 compared to \$2.7 million at December 31, 2014.

-For the year ended December 31, 2014, we had four customers that accounted for 10% or more of total natural gas, NGLs and oil sales.
-For the year ended December 31, 2013, we had four customers that accounted for 10% or more of total natural gas, NGLs and oil sales.
-For the year ended December 31, 2012, we had two customers that accounted for 10% or more of total natural gas, NGLs and oil sales.
+For the year ended December 31, 2015, we had one customer that accounted for 10% or more of total natural gas, NGLs and oil sales.
+For both of the years ended December 31, 2014 and December 31, 2013, we had four customers that accounted for 10% or more of total natural gas, NGLs and oil sales.
 We believe that the loss of any one customer would not have an adverse effect on our ability to sell our natural gas, NGLs and oil production.

 We have executed International Swap Dealers Association Master Agreements ("ISDA Agreements") with counterparties for the purpose of entering into derivative contracts.
 To manage counterparty risk associated with our derivatives, we select and monitor counterparties based on assessment of their financial strength and/or credit ratings.
 We may also limit the level of exposure with any single counterparty.
 Additionally, the terms of our ISDA Agreements provide us and our counterparties with netting rights such that we may offset payables against receivables with a counterparty under separate derivative contracts.
 Our ISDA Agreements also generally contain set-off rights such that, upon the occurrence of defined acts of default by either us or a counterparty to a derivative contract, the non-defaulting party may set off receivables owed under all derivative contracts against payables from other agreements with that counterparty.
-None of our derivative contracts have margin requirements or collateral provisions that would require Range to fund or post additional collateral prior to the scheduled cash settlement date.
+None of our derivative contracts have margin requirements or collateral provisions that would require us to fund or post additional collateral prior to the scheduled cash settlement date.

-At December 31, 2014, our derivative counterparties included fifteen financial institutions, of which all but one are secured lenders in our bank credit facility.
-At December 31, 2014, our net derivative asset includes a receivable from the counterparty not included in our bank credit facility totaling \$30.3 million.
+At December 31, 2015, our derivative counterparties included seventeen financial institutions and commodity traders of which all but four are secured lenders in our bank credit facility.
+At December 31, 2015, our net derivative asset includes a receivable from the counterparties not included in our bank credit facility totaling \$11.5 million.
 In determining fair value of derivative assets, we evaluate the risk of non-performance and incorporate factors such as amounts owed under other agreements permitting set off, as well as pricing of credit default swaps for the counterparty.
-Net derivative liabilities are determined in part by using our market based credit spread to incorporate Range's theoretical risk of non-performance.
+Net derivative liabilities are determined in part by using our market based credit spread to incorporate our theoretical risk of non-performance.